Catapill/TUG_Analysis/README.md

 avaiable at: http://172.31.18.62:8080/axivity

 ## Node.j_server
-It is to start a server to let the cwa-file-uploader POST to the database
+It is a server responsible for posting files into the database.
+It has to be separate from the user interface because packages that are used for connection must use Node.js runtime.
+I attempted to use connection packages with Angular or React but in both instances I had issues with application build process.

 ## cwa-file-uploader
-For it to work Node.js_server has to be launched
+For it to work Node.js_server has to be running

-It is still not implemented into general app but when it is launched it starts a page with a chose_file button It only accepts .cwa files after which, POST request is instantly sent to the server and then to database where the file is stored
+It is still not implemented into general app but when it is launched it starts a page with a chose_file button It only accepts .cwa files after which, POST request is instantly sent to the server and then to database where the file is stored.